DLR-AMR/t8code_JOSS/paper.md

 boundaries of which are calculated from the SFC indices; see
 \autoref{fig:SpaceFillingCurves}.

-While in the past being successfully applied to quadrilateral and hexahedral meshes [@burstedde_p4est_2011; @weinzierl_peano_2019], `t8code` extends these SFC techniques in a modular fashion, such that arbitrary element shapes are supported.
+While being successfully applied to quadrilateral and hexahedral meshes [@burstedde_p4est_2011; @weinzierl_peano_2019], these SFC techniques are extended by `t8code` in a modular fashion, such that arbitrary element shapes are supported.
 We achieve this modularity through a novel decoupling approach that separates high-level (mesh global) algorithms from low-level (element local) implementations.
 All high-level algorithms can then